 Many people turn to Treasury Inflation-Protected Securities, or TIPS, in response to inflation.
 Your interest payments are going to be considerably lower than what you would earn on a normal treasury of the same length.
 However, you’re accepting that lower rate because your principal will increase or decrease in value to match inflation as measured by the Consumer Price Index.
-With inflation reaching 8.5% as of Aug.
-10, TIPS investors are sitting pretty while people who bought bonds at a fixed 2% rate are basically losing 6.5% a year.
+With inflation at 6.5% in December 2022, TIPS investors are sitting pretty while people who bought bonds at a fixed 2% rate are basically losing 4.5% a year.

 Like any other treasuries, you expose yourself to all sorts of additional risk if you have to sell TIPS before they mature, so you should make sure you won’t need to access that money prior to maturity.

 Bottom Line: TIPS offer lower yields, but the principal will increase or decrease in value based on the prevailing inflation rates while you hold the bond.

 Best For: Money you know you won’t need prior to the maturity date of the bond; funds in excess of the $250,000 insured by the FDIC; investors looking for treasuries but interested in removing inflation-based risk from their portfolio

 Municipal bonds, which are issued by state and local governments, are a good option for slightly better returns with only slightly more risk.
 There’s almost no chance of the U.S. government defaulting, but there are definitely cases of major cities filing for bankruptcy and losing their bondholders a lot of money.

 But most people are probably aware that a bankruptcy by a major city is pretty rare — though if you want to be extra safe, you could steer clear of any cities or states with large, unfunded pension liabilities.